 3. Email Signups

 74% of consumers prefer to receive notifications via email.
 This is why signing people up to your email list can be a highly effective strategy.
-Perhaps you might need to include a special deal to ensure that you have good click-through and conversion rates.
+Perhaps you might need to include a special deal to ensure that you have good click-through and conversions rates.

 The thing with email signups is that you don’t necessarily have to link them to another landing page, you can link directly to a form.
 However, you might want to A/B test the form to see what your audience prefers.